 How does 1-800 WATER DAMAGE deliver exceptional customer service for those who need your services?

 Fagan: It starts with what I call a service gene — some have it and some don’t.
 I’ve done many of the things in my life because I wanted to serve.
 This is an industry that feeds that.
 So those who have that service gene and get excited about their fellow man, this is a great franchise to own.
 A big part of this job is managing customer expectations and not overpromising, but over-delivering on the service we say we will provide.

-Our franchise has a 24/7 call center, which also is unique in this industry.
+Our franchise has a 24/7 call center, which is also unique in this industry.
 From the moment our trained employees answer that first phone call, their job is to understand exactly what the customers’ needs are.
-Once we understand what the issue is we can dispatch the appropriate crews to go to the site and exceed their expectations.
+Once we understand what the issue is, we can dispatch the appropriate crews to go to the site and exceed their expectations.

 Why don’t you need experience to succeed in this industry?

-Fagan: Well, experience in any industry helps because it speeds up your learning curve.
+Fagan: Well, experience in any industry helps, because it speeds up your learning curve.
 However, you don’t have to have any to succeed.
 Everyone who works in the restoration industry eventually switched from something else, myself included.
 However, when you have the best teachers, you have the best relevant experience and long-time resources to draw from, your learning curve is shortened.

 Why is now a good time to get into the restoration industry?